ur4ckh/CheatDevicePS2-wiki/Compiling.md

-This will explain how to compile Cheat Device on Linux.
-This was tested under Fedora 25 x86_64 but should work with other distros.
+This will explain how to compile Cheat Device on Linux without using Docker.
+This was tested under Fedora 25 x86_64 but should work with other distros, including WSL.

 **1. Install necessary tools for building the toolchain.
 Some of these are probably installed already.**
  * gcc